 326, 327, 328.
-Methods and Materials) of Sculpture.
+Sculpture Technics.
 Three terms.
 Credit three hours a term.
 Terms may be taken separately and in any order.
 Prerequisite, Courses 330 and 356.
-First term: carving; studio work in carving of wood, stone, and marble; direct carving method; use and care of tools.
-Second term: casting and firing; waste and piece molds; casting in ceramic materials; glazes; use of the potter's wheel.
-Third term: metal working; lost wax and sand casting; materials, tools, and methods of pouring metals; beating of metals.
+First Term: carving; studio work in carving of wood, stone, and marble; direct carving method; use and care of tools.
+Second Term: casting and firing; waste and piece moulds; casting in ceramic materials; glazes; use of the potter's wheel: Third Term: metal working; lost wax and sand casting; materials, tools, and methods of pouring metals; beating of metals.